ietf-tapswg/api-drafts/draft-ietf-taps-interface.md

 #### Adding Message Framers to Pre-Connections

 The Message Framer object can be added to one or more Preconnections to run on top of transport protocols.
-Multiple Framers may be added to a Preconnection;
+Multiple Framers can be added to a Preconnection;
 in this case, the Framers operate as a framing stack, i.e. the last one added runs first when framing outbound Messages, and last when parsing inbound data.